 Unfortunately, the AeroPress does not produce crema every time.

 - First things first, you need the right coffee beans.
 Dark roasted beans are more capable of producing crema than light or blonde roasts.
-You could even select espresso beans if you’re trying to create that contemporary café vibe.

 - Now that you’ve got your chosen beans, you need to grind them.
 To make crema, you want a fine grind.
 Fresh ground beans are the best contender for making crema.
 The super fine grind makes the water pass through the grounds slower.
 Coffee ground for drip brewers is often of a coarser grind.
 This is part of the reason why drip brewers can make you a whole pot of coffee in under 10 minutes.